alurin/kiwi/README.md

 **WARNING**
 -----------
-This is EXPEREMENTAL and is not known whether it's be PRODUCTION used.
+This is EXPEREMENTAL and is not known whether it's be complete for PRODUCTION.
-Tested and development in Ubuntu 64-bit.
+Tested and development in Ubuntu 10.10 64-bit.

 Prerequisites
 -------------